electric-sql/electric/.changeset/dull-hornets-talk.md

 "@electric-sql/client": patch
 ---

-Add `subscribeSync` method to ensure `Shape` up-to-date guarantees.
+Client refactor and new `subscribeSync` method to ensure `Shape` up-to-date guarantees.